rmack005/js-svu/README.md

 var errorCollection = validation.flatten(result);
 ```

-Which will be empty if there are no validation issues.
+Which will be empty if no of the validations failed.
 And for more complex objects
 with properties whose values are objects themselves, validation can be delegated to
 other validators.